Cache Pages, API & Functions

 • group: 'nitro'

-• name: 'handlers' for api routes and 'functions' for server functions
+• name: 'handlers' for API routes, 'functions' for server functions, or 'routes' for route handlers

 For example, the following function: